sheki/parse-blog/content/post/about_croatia.md

 in the old city.
 It was hair tickling to walk on streets built in the 3rd century.

+Krka waterfalls was overrated and perhaps could be skipped for any other beach town.

 ## Food

 Croatia has a lot of sea food.
 I had great Calamari everywhere.
 They have